tbidne/pacer/documentation/faq.md

 | 2024-07-05 |       30 |     7200 |
 | 2024-07-07 |     23.3 |     5600 |

+Essentially, the difference is in step 3.
+Whereas the rolling average takes the last date in each group, the window average takes the median.

 #### Caveats

 Unlike the sum period, which is some unit of time, the smooth period is based on _points_ i.e. adjacent activities.
-Thus smoothing can produce strange results when the time axis is highly non-linear i.e. activities are dispersed randomly in time, with wide gaps in between them.
+Thus smoothing can produce unexpected results when the time axis is highly non-linear i.e. activities are dispersed randomly in time, with wide gaps in between.
 Therefore smoothing makes the most sense with the scale is relatively linear e.g. activities are mostly evenly spaced.